Product review: the Mecer Xpression Z140C - IT-Online

 Dimension: 333 x 220 x 18mm Weight: 1.43kg

-Mecer Xpression Z140 C product eview
+Mecer Xpression Z140 C product review

 This is a budget notebook, perfect for students on the go or professionals who need just the essentials.